 Make sure that the type of questions you use are easy for the participants to answer.

-While open-ended questions (also known as free text or free response) have many benefits (gaining specific insight, generating hypotheses, clarifying responses), they are unfortunately more burdensome on participants and require more effort and time to answer – and to analyse!
+While open-ended questions (also known as free text or free response) have many benefits (gaining specific insight, generating hypotheses, clarifying responses), they are unfortunately more burdensome on participants and require more effort and time to answer – and to analyze!

 Prevent participant dropout